jh3/claude-fzf/README.md

 - Search across all Claude Code sessions from all projects
 - Preview session details (summary, messages, git branch)
 - Resume any session with Enter
+- Delete sessions with confirmation
 - Tmux integration with automatic project session management
+- Empty sessions (0 messages) hidden by default

 ## Requirements